Loading

 The New Mexico Corrections Department and the Penitentiary of New Mexico are located in an unincorporated area in the county.

-Santa Fe County is a Democratic Party stronghold; the last Republican to carry the county in a presidential election was Richard Nixon in 1972, although Ronald Reagan nearly carried it in 1980.
-Since 1988, Democrats Michael Dukakis, Bill Clinton, Al Gore, John Kerry, Barack Obama, Hillary Clinton and Joe Biden all carried Santa Fe County by significant margins.
+Santa Fe County is a Democratic Party stronghold, rivaling Taos County as the most Democratic county in New Mexico.
+The last Republican to carry the county in a presidential election was Richard Nixon in 1972, although Ronald Reagan nearly carried it in 1980.
+In 1984, Democrat Walter Mondale won Santa Fe County by a solid margin over the incumbent president Reagan.
+Since 1988, Democrats Michael Dukakis, Bill Clinton, Al Gore, John Kerry, Barack Obama, Hillary Clinton, Joe Biden, and Kamala Harris all carried Santa Fe County by significant margins.

 United States presidential election results for Santa Fe County, New Mexico